opensauce17/aws_cloudformation_with_python/README.md

 # Cloudformation with Python

 This script reads a cloudformation template and applies it to the given AWS region.
+For more information checkout my blog [here](https://theworldoftheweb.net/post/3)

 #### Requirements